godot-escoria/escoria-docs/api/ESCObject.md

 var active: bool = true
 ```

-Wether the object is active (visible to the player)
+Whether the object is active (visible to the player)

 ### interactive